-As a Youth Organizer, you will have direct contact with your community to organize students and build teams throughout greater Los Angeles.
+As a Youth Organizer you will have direct contact with your community to organize students and build teams throughout the greater Los Angeles area.
 This includes informing students and communities about charter school advocacy, policy, and legislative priorities that may affect school choice.
-Most importantly, you will be building power for the Charter School Movement.
+Most importantly, you will be building power for the charter school movement.
 All youth organizers will be hired as part-time employees by the California Charter Schools Association and will also work on the behalf of our tandem 501(c)4 organization CCSA Advocates.

-- Conduct at least 4 one-to-one visits students and community members every week, as well as build and manage multiple student teams in Los Angeles.
+- Conduct at least 4 one-to-one visits with students and community members every week, as well as build and manage multiple student teams in Los Angeles

-- Prepare leaders to hold demand meetings, press events, public actions between parents and public officials, including state legislators and local school board members.
+- Prepare leaders to hold demand meetings, press events, and public actions between parents and public officials, including state legislators and local school board members

-- Work with Manager, Youth Organizing, Los Angeles to develop, implement, and adjust unified campaign strategies (state, citywide, and local communities).
+- Work with the Director, Youth Organizing to develop, implement, and adjust unified campaign strategies (state, citywide, and local communities)

 - Develop and implement campaign strategies and tactics, with student voices driving decisions

-- Alumni of a Charter School and currently located in the Greater Los Angeles area
+- Alumni of a charter school and currently located in the Los Angeles

 - Passionate about your charter school experience

 - Must have reliable transportation to Downtown Los Angeles

 - Position runs through June 2019 with potential for continuation